rust-lang/book/src/ch17-01-futures-and-syntax.md

 *that* one finishes first.
 This matches the order the arguments appear when calling the function: the first argument is to the left of the second argument.

-We also update `page_title_for` to return the same URL passed in.
+We also update `page_title` to return the same URL passed in.
 That way, if the page which returns first does not have a `<title>` we can resolve, we can still print a meaningful message.
 With that information available, we wrap up by updating our `println!` output to indicate both which URL finished first and